Blue and White (political party): History

-On 16 February 2015, Gantz completed his term as Chief of the General Staff and entered a three-year legal cooling-off period in which he could not run for the Knesset.
-This ended on 2 July 2018.
+On 16 February 2015, Benny Gantz completed his term as Chief of the General Staff and entered a three-year legal cooling-off period in which he could not run for the Knesset, which ended on 2 July 2018.
 Subsequently, in September 2018, it was reported that Gantz planned to enter politics.

-On 26 December 2018, the 20th Knesset voted to dissolve itself and hold early elections.
-A day later, on 27 December, after 109 people signed a list of founders, the party was officially registered with the name Hosen L'Yisrael.
+On 27 December, the day after the dissolution of the 20th Knesset, Gantz submitted 109 signatures to register a new political party under the name Hosen L'Yisrael ("Resilience for Israel"), officially known in English as the Israel Resilience Party.